masternotions/masternotions.github.io/index.md

 ## Glenn's earliest ventures
 _NEW_{: .notice .new}

 The Sun Sentinel in 1985 [reported](SunSentinel.md) on Glenn's attempts to win his grandfather's old council seat.
+That's the _self-taught, deprived childhood_ myth, shattered.

 ## Glenn's Blue Period